jesinity/terraform-provider-sigil/README.md

 ## GCP Coverage and Strategy

-`cloud = "gcp"` is implemented with starter coverage.
-Unlike Azure CAF, Google Cloud does not provide a single official catalog that includes all Terraform resource identifiers, acronyms, scopes, and naming regex rules in one place.
+`cloud = "gcp"` : unlike Azure CAF, Google Cloud does not provide a single official catalog that includes all Terraform resource identifiers, acronyms, scopes, and naming regex rules in one place.

 Sigil accepts either Terraform-style GCP resource identifiers such as `google_compute_network` or normalized keys such as `compute_network`.
 The built-in GCP defaults are stored in normalized form and the optional `google_` prefix is resolved at lookup time.